dcaliskan777/School_District_Analysis/README.md

 The summary of schools' resullst after replacement:
 ![](./resources/School_Summary_2.png)

+The average scores and passsing percentages of all schools except THS are the same, as we expect.

 ### The affect of  replacing the ninth graders’ math and reading scores at the Thomas High School’s performance relative to the other schools

+In the following figure, the results of THS before and after replacement are demonstrated.

 ![](./resources/ths.png)

+According to this table, average math score, passing math percentage and overall passing percentage decrease after replacement.
+Altough, average raeding score inresed a little, the passing reading percent ,interestingly, decreased as well after replacement.

 ### The affect of  replacing the ninth graders’ math and reading scores to general analysis
 #### In terms of Math and reading scores by grade